Non-student Activities - 2017

 Warren Wilson College Trails: There are miles of trails surrounding the college campus.
 Enjoy a nature walk or go for a jog.
 You can pick up a trail map in the Gathering Office when you arrive.

 Seasonal School of Culinary Arts: This culinary workshop occurs during our Celtic Week.
 In an intensive week with multiple top chefs and experts, you will navigate all the essential ingredients of culinary expertise at a fraction of the price required to attend a 2-year culinary institute.
-Their theme for the 2013 session (July 14-20) will be Appalachian Innovation.
-For a glance at the schedule, see here.
-Interested?
-Register here.

 Historic & Cultural Sites: